heroimage0276614001689356717

 This same study compared the amount of UV radiation that airplane pilots receive compared to a typical 20-minute session in a tanning bed.
 A 20-minute indoor tanning session produces a UV dose of 2940 J/m2.
 A pilot flying at 30,000 feet above sea level for just 56.6 minutes receives the same 2940 J/m2 of UV radiation.
 As the researchers point out, this UV dosage could be significantly higher when flying over thick clouds or snow-covered fields, which reflect up to 85% of UV light.

 Thus, even a quick one-hour flight can expose your skin to the same amount of UV radiation as a tanning bed session.
 Because of this, wearing sun protection on airplanes is a crucial preventative step to reduce your risk of skin damage, accelerated skin aging, and skin cancers.
-It is especially important to wear sunscreen while on long daytime flights, as well as when sitting next to a window.
+It is especially important to wear sunscreen on an airplane when it is a long daytime flight, or you are sitting next to a window.

 Sun Protection Travel Tips